 Kent Gunnufson’s book received Presidential praise from President Ford and offered support for his efforts to document the Rocky Mountain region with an interview in his Beaver Creek home.
 Twelve images from this book comprise Portfolio One which was sold in Denver’s finest photographic galleries, David Hills Gallery, Ginny Williams Gallery, Camera Obscura Gallery and the Eclipse Gallery in Boulder, in the 1980’s.
 A one-minute slideshow of Kent’s work.

 Kent Gunnufson had a passion for photography since photographing lower Yosemite Falls at eight-years-old, and later began SnowStorm Publications in 1981.
-Kent was acknowledged in California Art Review, reviewed in The Denver Post, included in Denver, Confluence of the Arts and featured in Popular Photography, and the Los Angeles Times.
+Kent was acknowledged in California Art Review, reviewed in The Denver Post, included in Denver, Confluence of the Arts and featured in Popular Photography, and the Los Angeles Times-OC edition.